 So, if the goal of the coverage is to pay for funeral and other final expenses, a permanent life insurance policy may be the better choice – even though the term coverage may be more affordable in terms of the premium.
 In this case, being able to shop and compare the average cost from multiple insurance carriers can be beneficial.

 There are only a handful of insurance carriers who will offer life insurance for seniors over 80.

 Term life insurance can still be an option, but the longest term option possible is 10 years and you can not be over age 80.

-While there are no term insurance options for seniors over 80, there is the opportunity to secure a permanent life insurance plan.
-Here, for instance, the purchase a guaranteed issue policy that provides coverage for burial and final expenses can oftentimes be a good solution.
+While there are no term insurance options for seniors 81 or over, there is the opportunity to secure a permanent life insurance plan.
+Here, for instance, the purchase of a guaranteed issue policy that provides coverage for final expenses can oftentimes be a good solution.

-Premiums on burial and final expense insurance for seniors can still be somewhat affordable especially when needed a small death benefit amount.
-These burial plans can also provide much-needed protection so your loved ones do not get stuck with a bill.
+Premiums on burial and final expense insurance for seniors can still be somewhat affordable especially when a small death benefit amount is needed.
+Burial life insurance plans can also provide much-needed protection so your loved ones do not get stuck with a bill.
 Plus you can not outlive these polices unlike a term life insurance policy for seniors.

 We have included an image below that shows the cost of a 10-year term policy, non-smoking male, at age 80.

-While the right life insurance coverage for seniors may initially seem difficult to find, the reality is that there are a number of options available in the marketplace.
+While the best life insurance for seniors may initially seem difficult to find, the reality is that there are a number of options available in the marketplace.
 Working with an Insurance Geek can help to narrow down the alternatives, as well as assist with the application process.